 - Be interested in and open to post-graduation opportunities in the County

 Sessions will be held every Thursday evening for ten consecutive weeks and will culminate with a graduation ceremony.
 Participants must attend all sessions and be an active participant to graduate.
 Each session will last three hours, starting at 6PM and ending at 9PM.
+A light meal will be provided.
 Interactive sessions will offer a mix of lectures, presentations and tours.

 What Does the Academy Offer?

 Ever wondered what goes on behind the scenes of Broward’s Fort Lauderdale-Hollywood International Airport or Broward’s Port Everglades?

 Do you really know where your tax dollars are going, and how they’re being used to better the quality of life for all residents and business owners?